osrsbox/osrsbox-db/README.md

     - `wiki`: A collection of scripts for automating data extraction from the OSRS Wiki using the MediaWiki API.
 - `test`: A collection of PyTest tests.

-### Item and Monster Database Schemas
+### Item, Monster and Prayer Database Schemas

 Technically, the `osrsbox-db` is not really a database - more specifically it should be called a data set.
-Anyway... the contents in the item/monster database need to adhere to a specified structure, as well as specified data types for each property.
-This is achieved (documented and tested) using the [JSON Schema project](https://json-schema.org/).
-The JSON schema is useful to determine:

-- The properties that are available for each item
+Anyway... the contents in the item/monster/prayer database need to adhere to a specified structure, as well as specified data types for each property.
+This is achieved (documented and tested) using the [Cerberus project](https://docs.python-cerberus.org/en/stable/).
+The Cerberus schema is useful to determine the properties that are available for each entity, and the types and requirements for each property, including:

-- Mandatory properties for each item (specified in the `required` property)
-- The data types of each property (e.g., boolean, integer, string, null)
+- `type`: Specifies the data type (e.g., boolean, integer, string)
+- `required`: If the property must be populated (true or false)
+- `nullable`: If the property can be set to `null` or `None`

-The JSON schemas are provided with this project in the `data/schemas` folder and includes:
+The Cerberus schemas are provided in a dedicated repository called [`osrsbox/schemas`](https://github.com/osrsbox/schemas), and implorted into this project as a submodule - this is because the schemas are used in other respositories and central management is required.
+The schemas are loaded into the `data/schemas` folder and includes:

-1. [`schema-items.json`](github.com/osrsbox/osrsbox-db/tree/master/data/schemas/schema-items.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.
+1. [`schema-items.json`](https://github.com/osrsbox/schemas/blob/master/schema-items.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.
-1. [`schema-monsters.json`](github.com/osrsbox/osrsbox-db/tree/master/data/schemas/schema-monsters.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.
+1. [`schema-monsters.json`](https://github.com/osrsbox/schemas/blob/master/schema-monsters.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.
+1. [`schema-prayers.json`](https://github.com/osrsbox/schemas/blob/master/schema-prayers.json): This file defines the prayer schema, the defined properties, the property types, and some additional specifications including regex validation, and/or property type specification.

-All JSON schema files are authored using Draft version 7 of the JSON schema, so you should be able to validate any JSON files in this project using any library that supports version 7.
-This project uses the [`jsonschema` PyPi package](https://pypi.org/project/jsonschema/).
+All Cerberus schema files are authored using Cerberus version 1.3.2.
+This project uses the [`Cerberus` PyPi package](https://pypi.org/project/Cerberus/).

 ## Additional Project Information